kornislaw/nest/README.md

 Nest-korn is a theme for [Pelican](http://getpelican.com) 3.5+, a static site generator written in Python.

-This theme is forked from Nest, made by [Matthieu OLIVIER in his blog](http://www.molivier.com), which I found the best in [a long list of all themes available](http://pelicanthemes.com/).
+This theme is forked from Nest, made by [Matthieu OLIVIER and used in his blog](http://www.molivier.com), which I found the best in [a long list of all themes available](http://pelicanthemes.com/).
 Thanks Matthieu for your great work!

 I'm renaming the theme to make it easier to keep both themes in the same directory.